cncuckoo/marked/README.md

 # marked

-> A full-featured markdown parser and compiler, written in JavaScript.
-Built
+A markdown parser and compiler based on [marked](https://www.npmjs.com/package/marked).
+Extended for parse and compile sentences and subsentences.

-> for speed.
+> The useage below need to be replaced.

 [![NPM version](https://badge.fury.io/js/marked.png)][badge]